clorischen-mz/Exploratory-Analysis-for-Walmart-Sales-Data/README.md

 | `gross_income`            | Gross income generated                          | `DECIMAL(12, 4)` |
 | `rating`                  | Customer rating                                 | `FLOAT(2, 1)`    |

-### 1. Product Analysis
-Identify the best-performing product lines and those that require improvement.

-### 2. Sales Analysis
-Analyze sales trends to evaluate the effectiveness of current sales strategies and determine where adjustments are needed to boost sales.

-### 3. Customer Analysis
-Segment customers and analyze their purchase behaviors to uncover trends and determine the profitability at each segment.

 ## Methods

 ### 1. Data Wrangling